 A number of entities will compete with us to make the types of investments that we will make in middle-market companies.
 We will compete with public and private funds, including other business development companies and closed-end funds, commercial and investment banks, commercial financing companies, CLO funds and, to the extent they provide an alternative form of financing, private equity funds.
 Additionally, alternative investment vehicles, such as hedge funds, also invest in middle-market companies.
 As a result, competition for investment opportunities at middle-market companies can be intense.
 Most of our potential competitors are substantially larger and have considerably greater financial, technical and marketing resources than we do.
 For example, we believe some competitors have a lower cost of funds and access to funding sources that are not available to us.
 In addition, some of our competitors have higher risk tolerances or different risk assessments, which could allow them to consider a wider variety of investments and establish more relationships than us.
 Furthermore, many of our competitors are not subject to the regulatory restrictions that the 1940 Act will impose on us as a business development company.
-We cannot offer any assurances that the competitive pressures we face will not have a material adverse effect on our business, financial condition and results of operations.
-Also, as a result of this competition, we may not be able to take advantage of attractive investment opportunities from time to time, and we can offer no assurance that we will be able to identify and make investments that are consistent with our investment objectives.
+We cannot offer any assurances that the competition, we may not be able to take advantage of attractive investment opportunities from time to time, and we can offer no assurance that we will be able to identify and make investments that are consistent with our investment objectives.